Author Archives: kathrynwelds

 Peter Gollwitzer

-These stages of goal pursuit are characterized by differing mindsets.
+These stages of goal pursuit are characterized by different mindsets.

-Deliberative Mindset” describes considering work toward a goal whereas “Implemention Mindset” characterises planning the execution steps toward a goal, according to NYU’s Peter Gollwitzer, Heinz Heckhausen, and Birgit Steller of University of Heidelberg.
+Deliberative Mindset” describes considering effort toward a goal whereas “Implemention Mindset” characterises planning actions toward a goal, according to NYU’s Peter Gollwitzer, Heinz Heckhausen, and Birgit Steller of University of Heidelberg.

 Motivation toward a goal is also determined by: